walshbr/data-for-the-rest-of-us/pages/week-2-identification.md

 ## Homework

 * Brainstorm a list of three datasets that don't seem to exist that you might be interested in.
 Give each one a 4-5 sentence description.
+Bonus points if they are related to the humanities in some way.
 Send your list to me by Friday at 9:00 AM.